Elizabeth Andrews: Activism

+Commemoration

 In 2004, she came 100th in the on-line poll to find 100 Welsh Heroes with a total of 37 votes.
-In 2006 her book A Woman's Work is Never Done, originally printed in 1952, was reprinted following a revival in her work by Glenys Kinnock.
+In 2006 her book A Woman's Work is Never Done, originally printed in 1952, was reprinted following a revival of interest in her work led by Glenys Kinnock.
 Andrews was one of five women shortlisted in 2018 for the first statue of a woman to be erected in Cardiff.
+There is a plan to commission a statue of her in 2025 by the organisation Monumental Welsh Women.